 telephone

-Part of `Computer Programming`_ is sending input data to a process and getting output data back
+Part of Computer Programming is sending input data to a process and getting output data back

-input_data -> process -> output_data
+input_object -> process -> output_object

 I send things (input data) to a program to test it, and check if what I think will happen (my expectation) is the same as the results I get (reality).
 This helps me answer two questions: